Jacob-Hegy/HTB-Write-Ups/CCNA Notes/README.md

 That's not an exhaustive list, just a few topics to give you an idea of the level of stuff I will be glossing over as opposed to doing detailed notes for.
 I encourage those that lack knowledge in any topics I seemingly bring up out of nowhere to go through the courses themselves.
 They'll cover those fundamentals that I'm using as a bar for entry.

+## "What about labs?"

+A critical part of studying for the CCNA is completing labs within Cisco Packet Tracer or GNS3.
+I might throw together write-ups for the labs as I go through the courses that will give a detailed walkthrough for solving them.
+It'll depend on the complexity of the given lab and how necessary I'd deem a write-up for it, but that's not to say there won't be any.
+Just TBD as of now.

 ## Study Resources
 I'm using a mix of two Udemy courses at the moment, those being:
 - [Jeremy's IT Lab CCNA 200-301 Course](https://www.udemy.com/course/complete-cisco-ccna-200-301-course/)